 Panic attacks are a common physiological response to stressful and anxious situations, driven by the amygdala’s activation in the brain.
 The amygdala, responsible for processing emotions like fear and stress, triggers the fight or flight response when it perceives a threat.
 This response involves increased heart rate, elevated blood pressure, rapid shallow breathing, and the release of stress hormones like adrenaline, all geared towards preparing the body for immediate action.

-However, in the case of a panic attack, the amygdala can become overly sensitive or misinterpret non-threatening situations as dangerous, leading to a sudden onset of symptoms such as racing heart, shortness of breath, sweating, and intense feelings of fear or dread.
-Recognizing this physiological process is essential for individuals to better understand and manage panic attacks, often through techniques like controlled breathing or cognitive-behavioural therapy to mitigate the exaggerated response of the amygdala
+However, in the case of a panic attack, the amygdala can become overly sensitive or misinterpret non-threatening situations as dangerous, leading to a sudden onset of symptoms such as a racing heart, shortness of breath, sweating, and intense feelings of fear or dread.
+This physiological process is essential for individuals to better understand and manage panic attacks, often through certain techniques.
+The techniques include controlled breathing or cognitive-behavioral therapy to mitigate the exaggerated response of the amygdala

 Adrenaline, a hormone released during times of stress or fear, plays a significant role in panic attacks.
 Excess adrenaline, along with substances like caffeine, can intensify the symptoms of a panic attack, making them more overwhelming.
 Managing adrenaline levels is crucial in reducing the severity of panic attack symptoms.
 One effective way to regulate adrenaline during a panic attack is through slow breathing.
 By inhaling and exhaling slowly, you can help calm your body and regulate adrenaline levels.
-Understanding the role of adrenaline and the importance of managing it, including avoiding substances like caffeine, is essential for stopping panic attacks.
+The controlled levels of adrenaline play a vital role in stopping panic attacks, which includes avoiding substances like caffeine.

 Nasal breathing plays a crucial role in managing panic attacks.
 It promotes relaxation and reduces anxiety by activating the parasympathetic nervous system.
 The slow, controlled nature of nasal breathing helps regulate heart rate during panic attacks, ensuring a calmer state.
 By incorporating nasal breathing techniques, individuals can find relief from the symptoms of panic attacks.
 It is an effective and natural method that can be used alongside other strategies such as mindfulness, progressive muscle relaxation, or cognitive-behavioral therapy (CBT).
 Nasal breathing is a simple yet powerful tool that can be practiced anytime, anywhere.

 Nasal breathing plays a vital role in our overall well-being.
 When we breathe through our nose, the air gets filtered, warmed, and moistened, creating a more comfortable experience for our respiratory system.
 Additionally, the nasal passage releases nitric oxide, a gas that widens our blood vessels and improves blood flow throughout the body.
 This enhanced circulation supports optimal lung function and improves the exchange of oxygen in our bloodstream.
 Moreover, breathing through the nose engages the diaphragm, the primary muscle responsible for breathing.
-Engaging the diaphragm is recognised as a key enabler for managing stress, and allows for a more efficient and complete breath, promoting overall respiratory health.
+When you engage the diaphragm, it is recognized as a key enabler for managing stress, and allows for a more efficient and complete breath, promoting overall respiratory health.

 Numerous grounding techniques may be used, including: